tusktenon/hyperskill-java-projects/TransactionAggregatorWebClient/README.md

-# Transaction Aggregator (WebClient implementation)
+# Transaction Aggregator: WebClient Implementation

 This project is an alternative implementation of the full (Stage 4) **Transaction Aggregator** application, using `WebClient` in place of `RestClient`.